.NET

 ---|---|---|

-threshold_ms | Threshold for the spand latency - all traces slower than the threshold value will be filtered in. | 1000 |
+threshold_ms | Threshold for the span latency - traces slower than this value will be included. | 1000 |

-sampling_percentage | Sampling percentage for the probabilistic policy. | 10 |
+sampling_percentage | Percentage of traces to sample using the probabilistic policy. | 10 |

 If you already have an OpenTelemetry installation, add the following parameters to the configuration file of your existing OpenTelemetry collector: